aws/aws-durable-execution-sdk-python/docs/core/callbacks.md

 **Q: Can callbacks be used with steps?**

 A: Yes, you can create and wait for callbacks inside step functions.
-This is useful for combining retry logic with callback operations.
+However, `context.wait_for_callback()` is a convenience method that already wraps the callback in a step with retry logic for you.

 **Q: What happens if the external system sends a result after the timeout?**